jos-19/project/README.md

 # 4. Libraries & Modules
 * machine: For ADC, I2C, and Pin control.

+* time: To know the time used for measurements.

-* ulab (or custom FFT implementation): For efficient numerical processing and Fourier Transforms.
+* fft (custom): For efficient numerical processing and Fourier Transforms.

 * sh1106: Driver for the OLED display.

-* bluetooth: For communicating with the mobile app.
+* socket: For communicating with the mobile app.

 # 5. Phase 2